Turban: Indian subcontinent

+In Bangladesh, the turban is known as pagri, or fagri in Chittagong and Sylhet.
+The most common colour worn is white, and generally it is the Sufis that wear green turbans.
+It is also worn by elders in rural areas as a symbol of honour and respect.

 The turban in Nepal is commonly worn in rural areas by males.
 The rural turban is called either a Pagdi or Pheta.
 It is common among farmers.
 All types of coloured clothes were used for Pheta.
 Historically, Gorkhali nobleman used to wear white turban called Shirpau awarded by the King of Nepal.
 For example; Sardar Ram Krishna Kunwar was awarded with 22 pairs of headgear called Shirpau by the Gorkhali monarch Maharajadhiraj Prithvi Narayan Shah.
 It was common among aristocrats in other contemporary kingdoms.
 Rulers and vassal lords also adapted a crest to the white turban.